WL-Amigo/waifu2x-converter-cpp/README.md

 This is a reimplementation of waifu2x ([original](https://github.com/nagadomi/waifu2x)) converter function, in C++, using OpenCV.
 This is also a reimplementation of [waifu2x python version](https://marcan.st/transf/waifu2x.py) by [Hector Martin](https://marcan.st/blog/).
+You can use this as command-line tool of image noise reduction or/and scaling.

+## Prebuilt binaly-form release

+Please see [releases](https://github.com/WL-Amigo/waifu2x-converter-cpp/releases) of this repository.
+There is only for-windows binaly, now.
+Sorry.

 ## Dependencies